 Special Diet Notes: Artichoke Rice Salad

 This recipe is dairy-free / non-dairy, optionally egg-free, gluten-free, peanut-free, nut-free, optionally soy-free, optionally vegan, and optionally vegetarian.

-Note that regular mayonnaise is naturally dairy-free.
+Regular mayonnaise is naturally dairy-free.
 It’s an emulsion of eggs and oil.
-If you confuse eggs with dairy, you are not alone.
-See this post: Are Eggs Dairy?.
-If you are vegan or don’t eat eggs, feel free to use vegan mayo.
+If you confuse eggs with dairy, see this post: Are Eggs Dairy?.
+If you need egg-free, use the vegan mayo option.

-- 1 jar marinated artichoke hearts, OR 1 can artichoke hearts plus 1 teaspoon Italian seasoning, 1 teaspoon balsamic vinegar and 1 tablespoon olive oil
+- 1 jar marinated artichoke hearts OR 1 can artichoke hearts + 1 teaspoon Italian seasoning, 1 teaspoon balsamic vinegar and 1 tablespoon olive oil

-- 1 cup mayonnaise or vegannaise (for vegan and egg-free)
+- 1 cup mayonnaise or vegan mayo (like Vegenaise)

 - ½ teaspoon curry powder

 - ½ cup water

-- 1 teaspoon bouillon paste (I use Better Than Bouillon Organic Chicken or Vegetable Base)
+- 1 teaspoon bouillon paste (see Bouillon Notes below)

 - ¼ cup chives, snipped

-- 4 cups cooked rice, cooled—I used jasmine rice this time, but brown rice is good, too.
+- 4 cups cooked rice, cooled (I use jasmine rice, but brown rice is also good)

 - Drain the artichokes, reserving the marinade if using marinated artichoke hearts.